IncludeIOstream/Encryptor/README.md

    string text = "A simple text";

-   SecureString myEncryptor = new SecureString();//creating instance to main class
+   EncryptString myEncryptor = new EncryptString();//creating instance to main class

    string encryptedText = myEncryptor.Encrypt(text, Encoding.ASCII);<br/>
    //any encoding will work actually, but MUST be the same encoding to use while decypting.